ZaneA/Liquid-GitHub/README.md

 Liquid-GitHub
 ===

-A custom block for the Liquid templating engine (and therefore Jekyll) that allows you to iterate over a user's GitHub repositories.
+A custom block for the Liquid templating engine (and therefore Jekyll) that allows you to iterate over a user's GitHub repositories and gists.

 Usage
 ---